dortania/OpenCore-Install-Guide/README.md

 # ¿Qué es Opencore?
 Y, ¿para quién es esta guía?

-* **Español**:Esta es una traducción no oficial la cual no está afiliada a Dortania, y puede quedar obsoleta fácilmente.
+* **Español**: Esta es una traducción no oficial la cual no está afiliada a Dortania, y puede quedar obsoleta fácilmente.
 La misma está acompañada por la [traducción de la sección post-instalación de rvstry](https://github.com/rvstry/OpenCore-Post-Install).

 * **English**: This is an unofficial translation that is not affiliated with Dortania, and is likely to become outdated soon.
 This tranlastion is accompanied by [rvstry's translation of the OpenCore Post-Install Guide](https://github.com/rvstry/OpenCore-Post-Install).